all-birds birds

 Identification and PicturesDipper

-Dipper sounds
+Dipper sound

 Dipper (zeet) call: Click for Sound